fboelens/sfx_edit/README.md

-Modified version of AYFX editor (https://github.com/Threetwosevensixseven/ayfxedit-improved) in Python with SCC support
+Modified version of AYFX editor (https://github.com/Threetwosevensixseven/ayfxedit-improved) in Python with SCC support used for Nightstalker